Skip to content

 Key takeaways

-• 6 inches to soil, 2 inches to hard surfaces — non-negotiable
+• Six inches to soil, two inches to hard surfaces — a warranty condition, not a suggestion.

-• Most common warranty-voiding error we see on existing installs
+• It's the most common warranty-voiding error we find on existing California installs.

 FAQ